DataShades/ckanext-collection/docs/usage.md

 ## Initialize collection

-Collection class defines the data source of collection and different aspects of it behavior.
+Collection class defines the data source of collection and different aspects of its behavior.
 But collection class itself does not contain any data and collection instance must be created to work with data.

 Any collection can be initialized directly, using collection class.
 And every